zillionare/python-project-wizard/docs/tutorial.md

   ```
   your will be prompted with account and password, use `__token__` as username, and your
   token as password.

+???
+Tips

+    This step is for testing package build purpose.
+The actual publish procedures will
+    be automatically done once you push your code to github with the following
+    conditions met:

+    1. the branch is release
+    2. the commit is tagged
+    3. build/testing executed by github CI passed
 ## Step 7.
 Set Up Github Actions

   Once you've pushed your files github repo, github actions will be all set, except
   for one thing: you need configure secrets for deployment.

   Here is the procedures: